Data-Aware and Scalable Sensitivity Analysis for Decision Tree Ensembles: An Improved MILP Encoding

 \subsection{Objective Function}

 Modern MILP solvers are built to optimize over an objective function and are highly engineered with multiple heuristics to traverse the search space while being mindful of the objective function.
 For our setting, we just need to find a single feasible solution to the set of constraints $\mathcal{C}$ as defined in Theorem~\ref{thm:optimisations-are-sound}.
 Among these constraints, Eq.~(\ref{gap}) captures the essence of the two outputs being different and reduces the set of feasible solutions by a significant amount.
 We can utilize the objective function to amplify the importance of this constraint for the solver by adding a constraint in Eq.~\ref{Obj}), capturing the difference between the two equations in Eq.~(\ref{gap}).
 This addition leads to significant improvement in running times, as the objective function can guide the MILP solver in choosing the better edge when faced with multiple candidates during the simplex-solving process instead of arbitrarily choosing between each of the available constraints.
-In section~\ref{appsec:example}, we present the full encoding of an illustrative example.
+In Appendix~\ref{appsec:example}, we present the full encoding of an illustrative example.